hpc/ior/doc/sphinx/userDoc/tutorial.rst

 ====================

-This is a short tutorial for the basic usage of IOR and some tips on how to use IOR to handel caching effects as these are very likely to affect your measurements.
+This is a short tutorial for the basic usage of IOR and some tips on how to use IOR to handle caching effects as these are very likely to affect your measurements.

 Running IOR